-dVault’s Parcel Protector Vault is the perfect parcel drop box for any home or business and is Postmaster General approved for immediate installation.
+dVault’s Parcel Protector Vault is the perfect parcel drop box for any home or business.
 Can be installed in a column or as a post mounted mailbox (in ground or above ground post #DVU0050PA)

 Residential: The Parcel Protector Vault is the only large-capacity dVault mailbox with an attachable postal flag.
 This perfect parcel drop box for the home can be mounted to a post or installed within a column or wall for a seamless aesthetic and ultimate curb appeal.